Jiahuiqu/ML-EDAN-for-Hyperspectral-Change-Detection/README.md

-# ML-EDAN
+# ML-EDAN for Hyperspectral Change Detection
-A Multilevel Encoder-Decoder Attention Network for Change Detection in Hyperspectral Images.
+The implementation of the paper "A Multilevel Encoder-Decoder Attention Network for Change Detection in Hyperspectral Images" (IEEE Transactions on Geoscience and Remote Sensing 2022)

 # Requirements
 Ubuntu 20.04 cuda 11.0